-CAVIAR (Continuum Absorption at Visible and Infrared wavelengths and its Atmospheric Relevance) is a NERC (80%) and EPSRC (20%) Consortium Grant (Oct.
+CAVIAR (Continuum Absorption at Visible and Infrared wavelengths and its Atmospheric Relevance) was a NERC (80%) and EPSRC (20%) Consortium Grant (Oct.
 2006 - June 2011), involving the following UK universities and institutions:

 - Imperial College